juga0/torguts/01e-os-compat.md

-Nearly all the world is on a Berkeley sockets API, except for windows, whose version of the Berkeley API was corrupted by late-90s insistence on backword compatibility with the sort-of-berkeley-sort-of-not add-on *thing* that was WinSocks.
+Nearly all the world is on a Berkeley sockets API, except for windows, whose version of the Berkeley API was corrupted by late-90s insistence on backward compatibility with the sort-of-berkeley-sort-of-not add-on *thing* that was WinSocks.

 What's more, everybody who implemented sockets realized that select()